“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

-GM: Midway through the group’s labors, the invisible staked figure suddenly becomes plain to Caroline’s sight.
+GM: Midway through the group’s labors, the invisible staked figure becomes plain to Caroline’s sight.
 He’s a black-haired and tan-skinned man with Middle Eastern features in seemingly his late 20s.
 He’s lean-framed, shorter than her, and dressed in the same camo garb as his men.

 Caroline: Caroline takes the opportunity to badly break both of his arms, his wrists, and fingers, stomping on them.

 She’s taken enough chances tonight.
 He had his shot.

 GM: “Shame we can’t just cut them off,” remarks Ferris.

 Caroline: He’s right, unfortunately.
 Removing limbs is a prolonged and messy business for someone without supernatural strength, much less without sawing implements.

 “Left my sword at home,” Caroline grins.